mysociety/fixmytransport/README.md

 Also, SRID 27700 (British National Grid) is incorrect in some installs of PostGIS.
 After you’ve installed and got a PostGIS template, log in to it and make sure the proj4text column of SRID 27700 in the spatial_ref_sys table includes +datum=OSGB36.

+###Install additional packages

+If you're using a Debian-based system, you should make sure that the packages listed in `config/packages` are all installed.

 ###To load a new binary Postgres dump file:

 1. Create the file from an existing database with ```pg_dump -p [Postgres port number] --schema=public -Fc YOURDB > YOURDB.sql.dump```